eNOTES FOR APRIL 28, 2026

 NEW FROM THE DIOCESAN OFFICES:

-Contact for More Information: Deacon James Crowley Email and or Phone Number: 315-393-2920
+Contact for More Information: Deacon James Crowley Email: jcrowley@rcdony.org

 CLICK IMAGE TO DOWNLOAD FLYER

-MONTHLY PANCAKE BREAKFAST: In Support of Augustinian Academy, Carthage
+MONTHLY PANCAKE BREAKFAST: In Support of Augustinian Academy (Carthage)

-Pancake Breakfast to Benefit Augustinian Academy
+Pancake Breakfast To Benefit Augustinian Academy

-8 a.m. until noon
+8 a.m. till noon

 St. James Community Room, Carthage